 If your stake in an online store is primarily business or product-related, you might have overlooked this problem.

 What we’re dealing with is a problem of User Experience, or UX.
 UX refers to the user’s experience with your site in every aspect, from layout to product to customer service.
+According to UX Planet content writer and UX designer Prayag Gangadharan, “user experience is important because it tries to fulfill the user’s needs.
+It aims to provide positive experiences that keep a user loyal to the product or brand.”
 Good UX design isn’t easy—many designers spend years studying it—but there are pitfalls that even the least tech savvy among us can avoid to craft the best possible site.
 Here are a few basic UX principles to follow to ensure that your customers have a harmonious flow from browsing to checkout, while also making your site more user friendly in general.

 The most important thing to keep in mind when creating any kind of interactive website is to follow your users’ mental model, which is a fancy way of saying that your website should be intuitive.
 In other words no links or buttons in your site should be surprising.
 If a user clicks a link that says “home decor” then they had better be seeing wall art and throw pillows, as opposed to monogrammed dog collars.
 In that same vein, any kind of function that triggers without the user’s consent or understanding is a bad idea.